 Photos: Bartek Odias

 Mari Wilson is at The Hippodrome until 19th January 2013.
-For further information or to book visit here.
+For further information and future events visit Wilson’s website here.